FluxML/Flux.jl/docs/src/tutorials/linear_regression.md

 (22.74856f0, 22.74856f0)
 ```

 The losses are identical!
 This means that our `model` and the `flux_model` are identical on some level, and the loss functions are completely identical!
 The difference in models would be that `Flux`'s [`Dense`](@ref) layer supports many other arguments that can be used to customize the layer further.
-But, for this guide, let us stick to our simple custom `model`.
+But, for this tutorial, let us stick to our simple `custom_model`.

+## Training the model

 Let's train our model using the classic Gradient Descent algorithm.
 According to the gradient descent algorithm, the weights and biases should be iteratively updated using the following mathematical equations -